 Smoking – several reasons seem to be at play, for unknown reasons, smokers have weaker LES muscles.
 Nicotine that mixes with saliva and swallowed is an irritant to the entire digestive tract and smokers cough more; coughing increases intra-abdominal pressure.

 Excessive stress – not as clear cut but evidence suggests that chronic stress & elevated stress hormones like cortisol and adrenaline may slow the rate of food leaving the stomach and movement along the digestive tract increasing the potential for reflux.
-Stress can decrease the production of mucous that normally protects the stomach; if irritated, may cause increased belching.
+Stress can decrease the production of mucous that normally protects the stomach; if irritated, it may cause increased belching.
 When the LES opens to release the gas, stomach contents can escape.

 Trigger foods – these can aggravate existing inflammation, irritate the LES or create immune responses that trigger symptoms in susceptible people.
-Common problematic foods include citrus, coffee, spicy foods, fried foods, garlic & onions, peppermint, tomatoes, chocolate and alcohol.
+Common problematic foods include citrus, coffee, spicy foods, fried foods, garlic & onions, peppermint, tomatoes, chocolate, and alcohol.

 Could low stomach acid be to blame?